darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 	* Again, if you already have these value lists, rename what you have.
 6. Create Privilege Sets
 	* For all files that will have managed accounts, create the privilege sets that the module will use.
 The module expects that for each managed file the privilege sets are the same.
 Check spelling, fool!
-	* Create two 'dummy' privilege sets: PrivSet1, PrivSet2 in the master file.
+	* Create two 'dummy' privilege sets: PrivSet1, PrivSet2 in all managed files.
 You will delete these later.

 ###Scripts
 7. Copy Scripts: Master file only